June 5: Lorraine to Alsace and the Michelin Guide Vert

 After a brief pit stop in Ste Marie aux Mines, a pretty mountain town, right near the pass, we were in the mountains.
 Michelin recommended a hike on a mountain called

-By now a bit travel weary, we continued to the walled town of
+We were heading for By now a bit travel weary, we continued to the walled town of

 (included in the photos: over a doorway of a bourgeois home: the owner and death, with an inscription in German; "well of the Jews" on "Jew street"; 400-yr-old map of the town; old gate at the upper end of the city; view of vineyards that rise up past a rooftop; carving of a tradesman from the corner of an oriel (oriel: a type of bay window) of his building; a typical cute painted metal sign (the six-pointed star probably has nothing to do with a Jewish star), either by or in the style of the early-20th-century Alsatian artist-caricaturist Hansi.
 Click on any for larger image, or look at our full photo albums.)